 This marine lake has comparatively larger layer of liveable marine water.
 Most likely this is the reason why in this lake there is a comparatively large population of endemic subspecies of golden jellyfish Mastigias cf. papua remeliiki.
 It has been named after the Palauan president Haruo Remeliik.

-Possibly the comparatively larger depth (or longer adaptation time to life in lake) also saved jellyfish during the heat of the El Niño/La Niña event in late 1990ies - while in Jellyfish Lake jellyfish disappeared (happily only for a while), here the population was less affected than in any other researched jellyfish lake.
+Possibly the comparatively larger depth (or longer adaptation time to life in lake) also saved jellyfish during the heat of the El Niño/La Niña event in the late 1990s - while in Jellyfish Lake jellyfish disappeared (happily only for a while), here the population was less affected than in any other researched jellyfish lake.

 Golden jellyfish in this lake has similar daily migration pattern to that of Jellyfish Lake - but here jellyfish does not avoid the shadow.
 Golden jellyfish of Remeliik is small - diameter does not exceed 14 cm

 This lake contains also another species of jellyfish - Aurelia sp.
 This jellyfish has a well pronounced habit of vertical migration, possibly following the movements of their prey - copepods.